Skip to main content

 Review and score

 Click Start Review.
-For each trace, read the I/O, mark Pass or Fail, and optionally edit the input/output before saving to the dataset.
+For each trace, read the I/O, mark Pass or Fail, and optionally edit the input and expected output before staging them for the dataset.

 4